JdeRobot/jderobot.github.io/_pages/community.md

 # Questions and support

+The main communication channel to ask for support is JdeRobot [Discussion page](https://github.com/orgs/JdeRobot/discussions).
+Feel free to post your questions there.

 The general mailing list for jderobot users and developers is jde-developers [at] gsyc [dot] urjc [dot] es.

 It is open, and you can automatically subscribe at this **[SUBSCRIPTION PAGE](https://gsyc.urjc.es/cgi-bin/mailman/listinfo/jde-developers)**
 Are you looking for a certain message or topic?, search it in the **[ARCHIVE OF PREVIOUS MESSAGES](http://jderobot-developer-list.2315034.n4.nabble.com/)** or in this [alternative archive](https://gsyc.urjc.es/pipermail/jde-developers/index.html)

-The main way to ask for support is to use the GitHub repository of the software piece you are interested in.

 # Join the team.
 How to contribute